adi-miller/PuzzleBlock/README.md

 ### The ML Challenge

 This challenge is similar to the Score Challenge, but will require the implementation to use some form of Machine Learning technique in order to beat the highest score.

-Hint: there are lots of matrix-based operations here, so there is are a lot of parallelism opportunities.

 ## What's Next?